 In a large bowl, combine the potato wedges, onion wedges, melted butter and oil, dill weed, basil, parsley, salt, and pepper.
 Toss to combine and coat potatoes.

-Transfer potatoes to the prepared pan.
+Transfer potatoes and onions to the prepared pan.

 Roast for about 30 to 40 minutes, turning occasionally until potatoes are tender and golden brown.